.

 Вопрос № 32

 CHOOSE THE RIGHT VARIANT:Why do so few of us think of (29)________Japan in winter?
 On the north island of Hokkaido, snow is as (30)______as in Finnish Lapland, but it's not as cold.
 And the resorts are (31) ______managed and the facilities are first-class.
 At Rusutsu there are 18 miles of groomed trails, catering to all abilities, through well-spaced birch and bamboo forests.
 Niseko is even (32)_______, with 30 miles of trails and plenty of off-piste too.
-After a hard day in this "Oriental (33)_______wonderland" you can visit a traditional resort for a shiatsu massage and a dip in the steam bath, guaranteeing a good night's sleep.

 big